mihail911/conference-summaries/sigsemdial2017/README.md

 ### SIGDIAL/SEMDIAL Joint Session on Negotiation Dialog

-* RASA

-* Online learning and transfer for user adaptation in dialogue systems

 * Automatic measures to calculate verbal alignment in human-agent interaction
-	* ARIA VALUSPA
 	* multimodal interaction
 	* adaptation
 	* communication accommodation theory
 	* interactive alignment theory
 	* studying verbal alignment
 		* speakers reuse lexical as well as syntactic structures from previous utterances

 	* take into account socio-emotional behavior of user -- "social glue"
 	* adaptation without the need of extensive user profiling
 	* automatic building of expression lexicon
-		* surface text attern that has been produced by both speakers in a dialogue
+		* surface text pattern that has been produced by both speakers in a dialogue

-# Keynote 2 - Empowering Human-Robot Dialogue by Affective Computing Research
+### Keynote 2: Empowering Human-Robot Dialogue by Affective Computing Research

-* nonverbal communication
+* Question: How can we effectively study and use nonverbal communication
-* enrich useful functions of computers to shape meaning of nonverbal behaviors
+	* allows us to enrich useful functions of computers to shape meaning of nonverbal behaviors

-## Recognition of social cues
+* Recognition of social cues
 	* speech, facial expressions, gaze, postures, body movements (social cues)
 	* interpersonal attitudes, display of social engagement (interaction patterns)

 * Facial features
-	* recognize and generate facial expressions
+	* Can we recognize and generate facial expressions?

 * Features for Vocal Emotion Recognition

 * Non-Ekmanian Emotions
+	* wish to move beyond only studying [Ekman's 6 universal emotions](https://people.ece.cornell.edu/land/OldStudentProjects/cs490-95to96/HJKIM/emotions.html)

 * Accuracy drops with naturalness
 	* systems in lab conditions perform poorly in less controlled scenarios

-* Interactive Real-life applications
+* Interactive Real-life Applications
-	* Modalities need to be synchronized
+	* modalities need to be synchronized
 	* handling of noisy and corrupted data
-	* Processing in real-time
+	* processing in real-time

 * Contextualized Analysis
 	* Gender-specific information